Companies that Repay Your Student Loans

 With the average amount of student loan debt increasing each year, LRAPs will likely become more common.
 While originally popular among large companies, small businesses will follow suit.

-There are also several companies that help facilitate the creation of LRAPs, including BenefitEd (Nelnet), EdAssist (Bright Horizons Family Solutions), Fidelity Investments, Gradifi (First Republic Bank), Gradvisor, Gusto, IonTuition, LRAP Association, Student Loan Genius and Tuition.io.
+There are also several companies that help facilitate the creation of LRAPs, including BenefitEd (Nelnet), EdAssist (Bright Horizons Family Solutions), Fidelity Investments, Gradifi (E*Trade), Gradvisor, Gusto, IonTuition, LRAP Association, Tuition.io and Vault (formerly Student Loan Genius).